Schools Terms and Conditions

 Your specific passport and visa requirements, and other immigration requirements are your responsibility and you should confirm these with the relevant Embassies and/or Consulates.
 We do not accept any responsibility if you cannot travel because you have not complied with any passport, visa or immigration requirements.
 When travelling to the US you must have the correct passport to travel on the Visa Waiver Programme or have obtained the correct visa, valid for your stay.
 If you are travelling to the USA after 1st September 2008, the US authorities have introduced a requirement for passengers travelling under the Visa Waiver Programme to register for Electronic Travel Authority.
 For additional specifics about the VWP please consult the VWP information on the U.S. Embassy London website.
 At the time of going to press there were no mandatory vaccination requirements for travellers from the UK to destinations featured in our portfolio.
 Please note that the cost of any immunisation treatment is not, in any case, included in the cost of the holiday.
 The person signing the Booking Form is entirely responsible for passing any health requirement information to other party members.
-While we will endeavour to reconfirm any new health requirements at the time of booking, it is your responsibility to check with your doctor at least two months prior to travel for the latest requirements, recommendations and any costs.
+While we will endeavor to reconfirm any new health requirements at the time of booking, it is your responsibility to check with your doctor at least two months prior to travel for the latest requirements, recommendations and any costs.

 Customer Data: To provide your holiday and ensure that it runs smoothly, we (and your travel agent, if you use one) need to use information such as your name and address, special needs, dietary requirements, etc. Please be informed that we must pass it to suppliers of your travel arrangements, including airlines, hotels and transport companies; we may also supply it to security or credit checking companies, and to public authorities such as customs and immigration.
 When you make this booking, you consent to this information being passed to the relevant people.
 Information held by your travel agent is subject to that company’s own data protection policy.